Sushma Swaraj: Chief Minister of Delhi (1998)

-After a tenure in national level politics, she resigned from the Union Cabinet in October 1998 to take over as the fifth Chief Minister of Delhi.
+After a tenure in national level politics, she resigned from the Union Cabinet in October 1998 to take over as the Chief Minister of Delhi.
 She became the first female Chief Minister of Delhi.
 Swaraj resigned from the position in December the same year.

 Minister of Information and Broadcasting (2000–2003)

 She was re-elected to the 12th Lok Sabha from South Delhi Parliamentary constituency for a second term, in March 1998.
 Under the second PM Vajpayee Government, she was sworn in as Union Cabinet Minister for Information and Broadcasting with an additional charge of the Ministry of Telecommunications from 19 March 1998 to 12 October 1998.
 Her most notable decision during this period was to declare film production as an industry, which made the Indian film industry eligible for bank finance.
 She also started community radio at universities and other institutions.

 In September 1999, Swaraj was nominated by the BJP to contest against the Congress party's national President Sonia Gandhi in the 13th Lok Sabha election, from the Bellary constituency in Karnataka, which had always been retained by Congress politicians since the first Indian general election in 1951–52.
-During her campaign in Bellary, she addressed public meetings in the Kannada.
+During her campaign in Bellary, she addressed public meetings in Kannada.
 She secured 358,000 votes in just 12 days of her election campaign.
 However, she lost the election by a 7% margin.

 She returned to Parliament in April 2000 as a Rajya Sabha member from Uttar Pradesh.
 She was reallocated to Uttrakhand when the new state was carved out of Uttar Pradesh on 9 November 2000.
 She was inducted into the Union Cabinet as Minister for Information and Broadcasting, a position she held from September 2000 until January 2003.

-Minister of Health & Family Welfare(2003–2004)
+Minister of Health & Family Welfare (2003–2004)

 She was Minister of Health, Family Welfare and Parliamentary Affairs from January 2003 until May 2004, when the National Democratic Alliance Government lost the general election.

 As Union Health Minister, she set up six All India Institute of Medical Sciences at Bhopal (MP), Bhubaneshwar (Odisha), Jodhpur (Rajasthan), Patna (Bihar), Raipur (Chhattisgarh) and Rishikesh (Uttrakhand).

 Swaraj was re-elected to the Rajya Sabha for a third term in April 2006 from Madhya Pradesh state.
 She served as the Deputy leader of Opposition in Rajya Sabha until April 2009.